IMikhaylov2710/mrHandy/README.md

 Running script:

+0) this script will ask for access to monitor, mouse control and camera, feel free to give it, it is absolutely safe
 1) run python face.py
 2) you could run face.py --help if you want to use arguments
-3) to exit cam press "q"
+3) to exit cam press "q" (make sure you use english keyboard)

 How to use?
 By default this script has two modes: recognition and master mode.
+In recognition mode the programm will wait until it sees a gesture to switch to master mode (by default it is open palm) for 20 frames.
+To switch back to recognition mode you should point your index finger up for 20 frames.

+By default switching between modes has a sound notification (could be turned off using --muffle flag)

-To switch between mods you should show open palm to the camera for 20 frames (by default).
-After switching mode the script will notify you.
-After you enter master mode the programm will automatically monitor the following parts of the palm: tip of each finger and coordinate for every knuckle.
+After you enter master mode the programm will automatically monitor the following parts of the palm:

-By default this script recogizes two hands
+1) tip of each finger
+2) coordinate for every knuckle
+3) centroid of your knuckles

+In master mode your mouse cursor follows the centroid of your knuckles in absolute coordinates (beta).
+Currently this program only supports one monitor (two monitors support will be added later).

 Whats new?
-1) added gesture recognition
-2) added lagging (several frames with no gesture recognized will be omitted for better recognition performance, number of frames could be changed with arguments, see --help for convenience)
-2) started beta of gesture logic
-3) added argparse for better interaction with the script
+1) Added mouse control for macOS
+2) Added the emulation for mouse left click and mouse release

+For compliance or collaboration feel free to contact me at i.mikhailov@omnigene.tech